 Google claims Tuesday evening that an update to its Chrome browser is responsible for this data corruption.
 It's still unclear how exactly Avid is connected to this issue.
 One convincing theory is that the bug hit video editors the hardest because many of them had to disable System Integrity Protection to work with external audio and video devices that are common in professional editing setups.
 This update damages some macOS file systems and many Macs users are facing booting problems.

-- We've rounded up what to do when Mac won't boot
+- We've rounded up what to do when Mac won't turn on

-- Check our guide to recover files when Mac can't boot up
+- Check our guide to recover data from Mac that won't boot

 "We recently discovered that a Chrome update may have shipped with a bug that damages the file system on macOS machines with System Integrity Protection (SIP) disabled, including machines that do not support SIP."
 According to a Google employee's words in a forum post.